 A survey of the social, political, economic, cultural, and intellectual history of the United States from the Civil War/Reconstruction era to the present.
 United States History II examines industrialization, immigration, world wars, the Great Depression, Cold War and post-Cold War eras.
 Themes that may be addressed in United States History II include: American culture, religion, civil and human rights, technological change, economic change, immigration and migration, urbanization and suburbanization, the expansion of the federal government, and the study of U.S. foreign policy.
+When offered as an Honors class, this course will feature a seminar setting, additional coursework, and individualized student evaluation.
 (3 lecture hours per week).
 Prerequisites: TSI R/W Met.
 [CB54.0102.5125]